karlogonzales/software-process-agile-341/README.md

 As a student, I want to...

-1. be able to respond to the teacher's questions anonymously.
+1. be able to respond to the teacher's questions anonymously(towards peers).

 2. test my understanding of the materials in class.